Master of Science in Nursing (MSN) Program

 The 5-semester FNP track starts in the fall semester and includes one summer semester with total semester course load varying from 7-10 credit hours per semester.

-A total of 43 credit hours plus successful completion of a capstone experience is required for the Master of Science in Nursing degree within the Family Nurse Practitioner track
+A total of 43 credit hours is required for the Master of Science in Nursing degree within the Family Nurse Practitioner track.

 In the 8.5 clinical credit hours embedded within the total (43) for the FNP track, students complete 765 clock hours of clinical experiences.